Mexico Wellness Retreats Girls Trip: San Pancho and Tulum Yoga Picks

 1. Yaan Wellness

 Yaan is one of the most established wellness centers in Tulum.
-Spa, sound healing, temazcal (Mexican sweat lodge), Watsu pool therapy.
-They run packages from a single half-day to full 7-day immersions.
-Around $3,500 to $5,500 USD for 5 days all-in.
+Spa, sound healing, temazcal (Mexican sweat lodge - traditional, intense, do it once), Watsu pool therapy.
+Packages run from a single half-day to full 7-day immersions.
+Around $3,500 to $$5,500 for five days all-in.

-Beachfront wellness hotel where every meal is plant-based, the yoga is included with your room, and the spa is genuinely good.
-Around $400 to $700 per room per night plus a la carte spa.
-Easier to do without committing to a full retreat.
+Beachfront wellness hotel that was Sanara for years and rebranded to Lula.
+Every meal is plant-based, yoga is included with your room, and the spa is genuinely good.
+Around $400 to $700 per room per night plus à la carte spa.
+Easier than committing to a full retreat - book the room, build your own rhythm.

 3. Maya Tulum Resort

-The original wellness hotel in Tulum, simpler than Sanara, on the beach, daily yoga included, vegetarian meals.
+The original wellness hotel in Tulum.
+Simpler than Lula, on the beach, daily yoga included, vegetarian meals.
 Around $250 to $450 per room per night.

 4. Habitas Tulum